Gaming · Generator

 Clean, brandable handles that look right on an esports roster.
 Short, sharp, and easy to read on a jersey, a stream, or a tournament bracket.

 • Match the game.
-A tactical callsign feels right in a shooter, while a cozy game suits something soft and friendly.
+A tactical callsign suits a shooter, while a softer name can feel more natural in a cozy game.

 • Keep it findable.
-Friends should be able to type your name from memory and find you on the first try.
+Friends should be able to type the name from memory and find the right profile.

 • Stay consistent.
-Use the same handle across Steam, Discord, and your streams so people recognize you.
+The same or similar handle across Steam, Discord, and streaming profiles makes recognition easier.

 • Check availability early.
-Lock the name on the platforms you care about before you get attached to it.
+Reserve the name on the services you use before you build a profile around it.

 Frequently asked questions